 Skip to main content

-Treatment Options for Vaginal Cancer by Stage and Type
+Treatment Options for Vaginal Cancer, by Stage and Type

 The type of treatment your cancer care team recommends depends on the type of vaginal cancer you have, how far the cancer has spread, your overall health, and your preferences.

-Because vaginal cancer is rare, it's has been hard to study it well.
+Because vaginal cancer is rare, it's been hard to study it well.
 There are no "standard" treatments that experts agree on.
 Most experts agree that treatment in a clinical trial should be considered for any type or stage of vaginal cancer.
-This way women can get the best treatments available now and may also get the treatments that are thought to be even better.
+This way, women can get the best treatments available now and may also get the treatments that are thought to be even better.

 Vaginal intraepithelial neoplasia (VAIN)